jenny-alexander/ante-up/README.md

 # ![image of dashboard](./public/images/ante-up-dashboard.png)

 * Money functionality:
   * User can "deposit" allowance into their 3 buckets: spend, share or save.
+Values are based as follows:
+    * Spend is age * 70%
+    * Save is age * 20%
+    * Share is age * 10%
   * User will see a breakdown of spend, share and save bucks via VictoryPie component from Victory package.
   * User can move money (withdraw, deposit) between spend, share and save buckets.